Updated September 24, 2024

 Is mezcal regulated?

 The government of Mexico owns the word mezcal and oversees the development of the rules and regulations that surround it which are called Norma Official Mexicana or Normas or NOMs.
-NOM-70 is the regulation that dictates how mezcal can be made and categorized.
-In the past, only one non-governmental organization called the Consejo Regulador del Mezcal (COMERCAM or CRM) was tasked with overseeing the rules and certifying the mezcal, but that has changed in the past few years.
-There are now five organizations that have been granted the power to regulate, certify and issue the necessary paperwork for labeling and exporting mezcal.
+NOM-70 is the regulation that dictates how the spirit can be made and categorized.
+In the past, only one non-governmental organization called the Consejo Regulador del Mezcal (COMERCAM or CRM) was tasked with overseeing the rules and certifying mezcal, but that has changed in the past few years.
+There are now five organizations that have been granted the power to regulate, certify and issue the necessary paperwork for labeling and exporting the liquor.

 Is all mezcal 100% agave?